-- 26. Historically, the ASBJ has noted that the use of market value would be appropriate when the purpose of holding the asset is to generate profit from changes in the value of the asset, and that the use of cost would be appropriate when the purpose of holding the asset is to generate cash inflows through its operating activities. - 27.
-Under the current circumstances, it is assumed that virtual currencies with an active market are held to generate profit from changes in the value of the asset, to use them as a means of payment and to temporary hold them to operate a virtual currency shop.
-Accordingly, for virtual currencies with an active market, the ASBJ concluded that the holder of the virtual currencies bears the price risk and, accordingly, they should be classified as assets held with the objective of generating profit from changes in the value of the asset. - 28.
+- 30. Historically, the ASBJ has noted that the use of market prices would be appropriate when the purpose of holding the asset is to generate profit from changes in the value of the asset, and that the use of cost would be appropriate when the purpose of holding the asset is to generate cash inflows through its operating activities. - 31.
+Under the current circumstances, it is assumed that virtual currencies with an active market are held to generate profit from changes in the value of the assets, to use them as a means of payment and to temporary hold them to operate a virtual currency shop.
+Accordingly, for virtual currencies with an active market, the ASBJ concluded that the holder of the virtual currencies bears the price risk and, accordingly, they should be classified as assets held with the objective of generating profit from changes in the value of the asset. - 32.
 On the other hand, for virtual currencies without an active market, it is often difficult to obtain the market price in an objective manner and there are operational constraints to immediately trade such virtual currencies.
-Accordingly, the ASBJ concluded that it would be inappropriate to consider the changes in the value of the virtual currencies as the results of the entity's operations. - 29.
-Based on the discussions above, the ASBJ concluded that virtual currencies with an active market should be measured at market value with any changes in that value being recognized in profit or loss, and those without an active market should be measured at cost.
+Accordingly, the ASBJ concluded that it would be inappropriate to consider the changes in the value of the virtual currencies as part of the results of the entity's operations.

-30. The ASBJ noted that, when using a cost model for a virtual currency without an active market, the carrying amount should be written down to the estimated disposal value if that estimated disposal value is lower than the cost.
-The estimated disposal value would be estimated based on the amount of cash that is certain to be collected (for example, through guarantees by third parties), or otherwise it would be estimated at zero or at a memorandum value.
+- 33. Based on the discussions above, the ASBJ concluded that virtual currencies with an active market should be measured at their market price with any changes in that price being recognized in profit or loss, and those without an active market should be measured at cost. - 34.
+The ASBJ noted that, when using a cost model for a virtual currency without an active market, the carrying amount should be written down to the estimated disposal value if that estimated disposal value is lower than the cost.
+The estimated disposal value would be estimated based on the amount of cash that is certain to be collected, or otherwise it would be estimated at zero or at a memorandum value.